 NASM’s Corrective Exercise Specialist and ACE’s Orthopedic Exercise and Functional Training certifications fall under this category.
 These qualify you to work with people suffering from issues related to poor posture and/or biomechanics as well as those recovering from orthopedic surgery.
 ACSM offers their unique Inclusive Fitness Trainer, developed for working with populations that have long-term or chronic disabilities to make exercise accessible to them.

 ACE, ISSA and NASM all offer certs in both youth and senior fitness.
 NSCA has a single one, Special Population Specialist, that covers all ages.
 NASM is the only organization with a credential just for women’s fitness.

-Also referred to as health coaching, this specialty field involves taking a truly holistic approach towards improving health.
-Among the leaders in this growing profession is ACE with their Health Coach certification.
+Also including health coaching, this specialty area involves taking a truly holistic approach towards improving health.
+Among the leaders in this growing area of practice is ACE with their Health Coach certification.
 As the only one that’s NCCA-accredited, it’s more geared towards the fitness professional population.
 There are others more suited to those working in the medical field.
 NETA also has a Wellness Coach program.
 ACE, ISSA, and NASM all have Fitness Nutrition specialties available.
 Both ACE and NETA have a Mind/Body as well.